 Millions of college students across the nation are asking the same question.
 The answer may be harder to come by starting in July.

 That's when federally subsidized student loan rates are set to double if Congress and the White House cannot agree on how to set the cost for student borrowers.

-Rates for subsidized Stafford Loans, for which the government pays the interest while and immediately after a student is in college, are set to double from 3.4 percent to 6.8 percent if Congress does nothing between now and the end of the month.
-Unsubsidized Stafford Loans already carry 6.8 percent interest rates.
+Rates for subsidized Stafford Loans, for which the government pays the interest while and immediately after a student is in college, are set to double from 3.4 percent to 6.

 The rate increase was actually set to go into effect one year ago, but Congress put off the decision until now, following its current pattern of delaying key votes over party-line disagreements.

 While congressional Republicans have supported bills that would tie students' borrowing costs to market fluctuations in interest rates, Democrats in the House have backed short-term proposals that would keep rates at the present low levels established by the government.

 Proposals from both sides of the aisle have failed to make it through the Senate, while several other bills are in committee as lawmakers have less than two weeks to reach an accord before rates automatically double.

 And similar to the way congressional brinkmanship during last year's "fiscal cliff" debates over taxes and budget cuts prevented Americans' from knowing what their tax rates would be until after lawmakers missed their self-imposed Dec.
 31 deadline to reach a deal, prospective college students and their families struggle to figure out the likely cost of higher education as long as a deal remains elusive.

 "It's difficult to know what terms you will be subject to," said Heather Jarvis, an attorney who writes student loan advice at AskHeatherJarvis.com.

 "We've gone more and more to a debt-based system of higher education."